 EcSA State Funded Services – Policy’s answer to why the new EcSA services are not in the ‘Services Catalog’ and are currently found in WIN0129

 There are unresolved questions from some local areas that need to be addressed before a decision can be made on the addition of the state EcSA services on the service catalog in a separate tab.
-The initial agreement was to have those services only in the WIN so not to confuse service delivery providers between the state EcSA (not reportable in the PIRL), and the federal PIRL (reportable in the PIR).
+The initial agreement was to have those services only in the WIN so not to confuse service delivery providers between the state EcSA (not reportable in the PIRL), and the federal EsCA (reportable in the PIR).

 Zoom is coming!